WW92030-STORAGE/RHO/README.md

 # RHO
-R Programs and Tidbits for various purposes.
+R Programs and Tidbits for various purposes, some of which you would not expect to be executed in R.